Shared Island Project

 • Play

-As the residential drew towards a close, there were sharing sessions & time devoted to devising, in broad terms, where the project might lead to.
+As the residential drew towards a close, there were sharing sessions and time devoted to devising, in broad terms, where the project might lead to.
 There were also reflections on personal learning and reflections on the next creative steps required for the project.

 1920x1080_Power-of-3_RES2-Group_v2